jancarloviray/blog/_posts/2016-12-19-postgres-quick-start-and-best-practices.md

 - putting logic in db locks your application to the platform
 - it becomes confusing where logic is, unless the team is strictly disciplined and well-versed with sql
 - databases are harder and more EXPENSIVE to scale horizontally instead of app servers; it's the least scalable part of the architecture
-- in the end, **place logic in a layer that is the most testable, debuggable and versionable**
+- in the end, **place logic in a layer that is the most testable, debuggable, versionable AND scalable layer**

 ## Backup and Export